-Whilst the bleeding will reduce during this time, everyone is different so it may stop more quickly for some than others.
-Bleeding can also be affected by stress, lack of sleep, natural cycles, the delivery or if you have had retained products (as explained in the stage two further information section).
+Whilst the bleeding will reduce during this time, everyone is different, so it may stop more quickly for some than others.
+Bleeding can also be affected by stress, lack of sleep, natural cycles, the delivery, or if you have had retained products (as explained in the stage two further information section).

-- 2. If you experience any abdominal (tummy) pain, offensive smelling vaginal loss, high temperature or if you generally feel unwell, please call your GP urgently. - 3.
-Emotionally, this is highly likely to be a very difficult/challenging time for you. - You may struggle with different aspects of everyday life. - You may feel guilty about feeling guite well and stable. - You may want to consider whether work is a supportive environment for you. - You may want to consider whether counselling services could, in time, offer you a way of being able to discuss your stresses, pain and emotions in a safe and sensitive space.
+- 2. If you experience any abdominal (tummy) pain, offensive smelling vaginal loss, high temperature or if you generally feel unwell, please call your GP or call 111 for advice urgently. - 3.
+Emotionally this is likely to be a very difficult/challenging time for you. - You may struggle with different aspects of everyday life. - You may feel guilty about feeling quite well and stable. - You may want to consider whether work is a supportive environment. - You may want to consider whether counselling services could, in time, offer you a way of being able to discuss your stresses, pain and emotions in a safe and sensitive space.

-If you experience any of the following symptoms within 7 days following delivery, please call Maternity Assessment Unit immediately;
+If you experience any of the following symptoms within the 7 days following delivery, please call Maternity Assessment Unit immediately;

-- · difficulty breathing
+- difficulty in breathing

 - large amounts of blood loss

 - severe abdominal (tummy) pain.